- Off road parking

 One king-size double bedroom.
 Ground floor shower room with shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area.

 LPG central heating.
 Electric oven with gas hob, microwave, fridge, washing machine, dishwasher, TV with FreeSat, DVD, iPod dock, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. rent.
 Cot, highchair and stairgate on request.
 Off road parking for 2 cars.
-Bike storage.
-Side patio area with furniture, BBQ and hill views.
+Side patio area with furniture and hill views.
 Sorry, no pets and no smoking.
 Shop and pub 8 mins walk.
+Note: Owner offers one free breakfast, per guest, per stay at the Red Kite Cafe approx. 50 yards from property.

 - Last minute